 - You’re not going to be using it for a few day or longer

-If you’re accessing your computer remotely, however, you should simply disconnect or log off.
+If you’re logging into Remote Desktop Service via the web portal, you should simply disconnect or log off.